Create a Micronaut Application to Collect Metrics and Monitor Them on Google Cloud Monitoring

 micronaut.metrics.binders.uptime.enabled=true

-Several groups of metrics are enabled by default: these include system metrics (such as JVM information and uptime), as well as metrics tracking web requests, data sources activity, and others.
+Several groups of metrics are enabled by default: these include system metrics (such as JVM information and uptime), as well as metrics tracking web requests, datasources activity, and others.
 Overall metrics can be enabled or disabled, and groups can be individually enabled or disabled in configuration.
 In this case all metrics are enabled.
 To disable, change to false, for example, per-environment.

 To export metrics to Google Cloud Monitoring, enable Stackdriver as an export location for Micrometer.
 Then, create queries and monitor your metrics on Google Cloud Monitoring.